 As Jesus says “Blessed are the poor, for theirs is the kingdom of heaven,” so we seek to help first those in poverty.
 We strive to help those in material, spiritual, relational, and vocational poverty.

 We help those in material poverty mainly through our partnership with organizations that are better equipped to help those in need of food, housing, and job training to get out of material poverty.
 We try to help those in spiritual, relational, and vocational poverty directly with the ministries that we offer.

 Our primary interest is to invite We are not primarily interested in getting more people to attend on Sunday mornings, we are interested in getting people to join us in our mission.
-We hope that through our service of people in this community there would be social, economic, and spiritual renewal and revitalization in the Rotterdam/Schenectady area.
+We hope that through our service of to people in this community there would be social, economic, and spiritual renewal and revitalization in the Rotterdam/Schenectady our local area.